 Last, but not least.
 We’ve got a product and a price in the right place, so now it’s time to promote it.
-Promotion includes following elements: advertising, public relations, social media marketing, email marketing, search engine marketing, video marketing and more.
-Each touch point must be supported by a well-positioned brand to truly maximize return on investment.
+Promotion includes the following elements: advertising, public relations, social media marketing, email marketing, search engine marketing, video marketing, and more.
+Each touchpoint must be supported by a well-positioned brand to truly maximize return on investment.

 As the four Ps all need to be considered in relation to each other, it doesn’t really matter in what order you define them.
 The model can be used to help you decide how to take a new offer to a market.
 It can also be used to test your existing marketing strategy.

 So what do we have so far?
 4Ps of Marketing is one of the best-known models, which helps you define your marketing options in terms of product, place, price and promotion.
-The model can be used when you are planning a new venture, or evaluating an existing offer, to optimize the impact with your target market.
+The model can be used when you are planning a new venture or evaluating an existing offer, to optimize the impact on your target market.
 Read here how to use the 4Ps of Marketing.

-To make your slides stand out we invite you to watch our ‘How It Works’ videos or check demo presentation at Slideshare:
+To make your slides stand out we invite you to check our ‘How It Works’ page or demo presentation at Slideshare: